Monday, December 31, 2007

 Serves 6

-Because you want to sauce the pasta lightly, this is enough sauce for 1 pound of pasta.
-If you're making less pasta than that, you can freeze the leftover sauce.
-If you do this, do it without the onion and without any cheese.
+Italians sauce pasta lightly, so — supposedly — this is enough for 1 pound of pasta.
+If you're making less than that, you can freeze the leftover sauce — just do so without the onion and without any cheese.
+However, we always just eat it all, even if I’m only making a small amount of pasta.
+It is good on any shape; I usually use penne, mezzi rigatoni, or rigatoni.

-1 400g can of Italian plum tomatoes cut up with their juice
+One 400 g can imported Italian plum tomatoes, cut up with their juice

 1 medium onion, peeled and cut in half